 Many of the goals and strategies set forth in this plan will be influenced by factors and/or agencies that transcend the Town's boundaries.
-The ability to recognize such external factors and to coordinate and collaborate with other agencies its extremely important if the town is to achieve its objectives.
+The ability to recognize such external factors and to coordinate and collaborate with other agencies 1s extremely important if the town is to achieve its objectives.
 In particular, opportunities for productive partnerships should be pursued with communities in the Route 209 Corridor and the Rondout Valley, as well as with Ulster County.
 For example, traffic and transportation goals in the route 209 Corridor will require a unified approach which must be supported by all of the affected communities to be effective.
-Housing and environmental initiatives sponsored by the state and county should be considered.